Docs

 CodeStatusMeaning

-Check each tool's reference page under API reference: tools for the authoritative list of codes it emits.
+Check each operation's entry in the tool catalog and the API reference for the authoritative list of codes it emits.

 Security-sensitive errors